The King and his second wife have been close for fifty years, but royal fans are wondering when King Charles married Camilla.

 After the service, the newlyweds departed for Windsor Castle for their wedding reception, hosted by the Queen.
 Held in the State Apartments, guests enjoyed egg and cress sandwiches, mini Cornish pasties and scones.

 Guests said the Queen made a speech at the reception, in which she told how "proud" she was of her son on his wedding day, and wished the couple well.
+Referring to her beloved Grand National, she is reported to have said in a speech, "They have overcome Becher's Brook and The Chair and all kinds of other terrible obstacles.
+They have come through and I'm very proud and wish them well.
+My son is home and dry with the woman he loves."

 Charles and Camilla then left Windsor for their honeymoon in Scotland.
 The newlyweds stayed at Birkhall, the hunting lodge gifted to Charles by his grandmother, the Queen Mother.